Azathothep/neon/README.md

 ## Getting started

+Clone this repository and add `neon` as a reference to your C# project.

-Before calling any neon code, be sure to call `Neon.Initialize()` to initialize the base storage architecture.
+Before calling any neon code, make sure to call `Neon.Initialize()` to initialize the base storage architecture.

 ## Entities

 Entities are base objects in your application.
 They are represented by the class EntityID.
-To create a new Entity, simply use
+To create a new Entity, simply use:

 ```c#
 new EntityID().